Create your garden planting schedule!

 When you make your planting schedule you’ll be backdating your crops to see when you need to start your transplants or when it’s ok to direct seed them into the garden.
 For this, you need to read your seed packets.
 Your seed packets will tell you how many weeks your seedling needs to be before transplanting.
 For example, most crops will say 75 days, this means from transplanting, not direct sowing.
 Many crops need to be 6-8 weeks old before transplanting into the garden, but this depends on the crop.
-Please read seed starting 101 & when to sow or transplant your seeds.

-Main Season/Focus Crops
+Main Season and Focus Crops

 Before I make my sowing schedule I always figure out which crops are my main season crops, as in my ‘focus crops’ that I definitely want harvests from (weather/pests permitting) and work around those crops to see if there’s space before or after those crops for pre and post crops.